 Text dispatch when full

-Site supers text a photo plus the container number to the dispatcher—no portal logins, no ticketing.
+Dispatch sends a photo of the debris and container number straight to the dispatcher — no portal logins, no ticketing.

 Step 2